NetickNetworking/NetickDocumentation/articles/sandboxing.md

 - When you want to instantiate a non-networked GameObject, use `Sandbox.Instantiate` instead of `GameObject.Instantiate`. `Sandbox.Instantiate` respects the running sandboxes, so when a hidden sandbox instantiates a new GameObject, it will not be visible because that sandbox is hidden.

+- Use `Sandbox.Log`, `Sandbox.LogWarning`, and `Sandbox.LogError` instead of Unity equivalents.
+These will include the name of the sandbox at the start of the log message.

 Some useful properties on `NetworkSandbox` for working with multiple sandboxes:
 ```cs
 // is the sandbox visible